Wendy Luiten - Trainer

 Do you update the course regularly?

 ‘Absolutely.
-Recently we started with choice options, so we can accommodate a wider range in thermal experience.
-At different moments during training we split the group and you can choose either to go more in-depth with Clemens Lasance or do more hands-on exercises with me.
+Recently we decided to split the training and you can choose either to go more in-depth with Clemens Lasance or do more hands-on exercises with me.
 That change was well received.
 At the moment, I am working on Design for 6-sigma and thermal design.
 In the thermal architectural phase, you already have to check how mechanics and electronics work together, identify the demands on the thermal behavior and design, optimize and verify how to make it work out.
 This combines well because of the system level approach in DfSS.
 And you can get great results in design and optimize phase with the combination of computer CFD simulations and Design of Experiments.’

 Photo by: Bart van Overbeeke